theheking/intro-to-command-line-hpc/practical_overview/7B_Different_HPC_NCI.md

 -----

-Written by [Simon Thing-Yew Yin](https://www.linkedin.com/in/simon-yin-76b420/) - Linux Administrator for DSP
+Written by [Simon Thing-Yew Yin](https://www.linkedin.com/in/simon-yin-76b420/) - Linux Administrator at Garvan

 Edited by HK